Radical Imagination: The Most Powerful Tool We're Not Using

 The Imagination Deficit

 Our world is shaped by the stories we tell about what's possible.
 Right now, those stories are remarkably limited.
 We can imagine a thousand ways the world might end, but we struggle to picture how it might be fundamentally transformed.
-We can envision robots taking our jobs, but not new ways of defining work and value.
-We can picture technological dystopias, but not societies reorganized around care and mutual flourishing.
+We can envision robots taking our jobs, and then we stop.
+New ways of defining work and value?
+That part stays blurry.
+We can picture technological dystopias in high resolution, but societies reorganized around care and mutual flourishing?
+The image won't come into focus.

-This isn't an accident.
-The suppression of radical imagination is a feature of our current system, not a bug.
-When we can't imagine alternatives, we're stuck with what we have.
+The suppression of radical imagination is a feature of our current system.
+When we can't imagine alternatives, we stay stuck with what we have.

 What Makes Imagination Radical?